drankard/clj-ring-common/README.md

 ### wrap-request-log-and-error-handling
 Logs the request and response with contrib.logging as INFO Catches all the exception thrown and returns a json-object with the exception message.
 If java.lang.Exception a httpcode of 500 is used.
-If AssertionError - an custom httpcode of ? is returned, this error code is determined by the threadlocal var *error-code* (using set!)
+If AssertionError - an custom httpcode is used, if the asseration Exception msg contains a pre or post condition with athe chk function.

 The chk function, is used in pre and post condition for setting the error-code.